 Located in a mountainous region in northern Burundi, Muyinga is a small city facing many social challenges including poverty, unemployment and homelessness.

-As the city works to recover from 12 years of civil war, SOS Children is helping vulnerable children access basic essentials and providing psychological support.
+As the city works to recover from 12 years of civil war, SOS Children's Villages is helping vulnerable children access basic essentials and providing psychological support.

 Muyinga slowly recovers from the effects of civil war